 A hearing conducted before a hearing officer is often called an individual hearing as the respondent meets with one hearing officer or Campus designee.
-A second University official may be present if deemed appropriate.
+A second University official may serve as an additional hearing officer as deemed appropriate.
 During a hearing conducted before a hearing officer, the hearing officer will review with the respondent the report that led to the misconduct charges.
 The respondent will have an opportunity to admit or deny the charges and present any summary information in response to the charges.
 If appropriate, the respondent may present witnesses or provide witness statements for review.
+It is generally asked, that witness names or statements be provided in advance of the scheduled hearing.
 If appropriate, the respondent may have one support person present at the hearing.
 The hearing officer, after reviewing all information presented, will determine responsibility and, as appropriate, any sanctioning.
 A written decision will be generated within five business days of the meeting and will be delivered through electronic mail sent via Maxient or any other electronic messaging system utilized by the University.
 The decision shall be considered received on the date and time that it arrives in the recipient's inbox.